lifeofsoumya/MERN-Interview-Questions/README.md

 - Basics of ReactJS
 - Implement a form that takes input a number and fetches a specific post with the number as id from backend and hides the form once data is shown.
 It was just a simple 20 minutes round.

-3️⃣ Third round (progress - External interviewer)
+3️⃣ Third round (cleared - External interviewer)
 - Tell me about yourself
 - What are you major projects in MERN Stack
 - Are you familiar with any other stack on development level?